lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 29.49\% of the human genome is made up of pseudogenes, most (but not all) of which are non-functional (either not transcribed or transcribed levels too low for functionality).

 **GULO** (L-gulonolactone oxidase): GULO is mostly conserved across the animal kingdom, with a similar gene GLDH appearing in other eukaryotes.
 It encodes for the enzyme synthesising vitamin C (ascorbic acid) from L-gulono-γ-lactone (in turn from glucose).
-However, in haplorhines (tarsiers, monkeys, apes), the bat genus *Pteropus* and guinea pigs, GULO has been lost independently.
+However, in haplorhines (tarsiers, monkeys, apes: including humans), the bat genus *Pteropus* and guinea pigs, GULO has been lost independently, so we have to source our own vitamin C from our diet (or die from scurvy).

 **NANOG** (homeobox protein).